aster94/Keyword-Protocol-2000/README.md

 # Keyword Protocol 2000
-The [KWP2000](https://en.wikipedia.org/wiki/Keyword_Protocol_2000/) is a communications protocol used for on-board vehicle diagnostics systems (OBD) by Suzuki (SDS), Kawasaki (KDS), Yamaha (YDS), Honda (HDS) and more.
-It is based on the [ISO14230](https://www.iso.org/obp/ui/#iso:std:iso:14230:-1:ed-2:v1:en) and [ISO9141](https://www.iso.org/obp/ui/#iso:std:iso:9141:ed-1:v1:en) and uses a single line called the K-line.
-Using this communication protocol we send some Parameter IDs, knowns as [PID](https://en.wikipedia.org/wiki/OBD-II_PIDs).
+The [KWP2000](https://en.wikipedia.org/wiki/Keyword_Protocol_2000/) is a communications protocol used for [on-board vehicle diagnostics systems (OBD)](https://en.wikipedia.org/wiki/On-board_diagnostics) by Suzuki (SDS), Kawasaki (KDS), Yamaha (YDS), Honda (HDS) and more.
+It is standardized by the [ISO 14230](https://www.iso.org/obp/ui/#iso:std:iso:14230:-1:ed-2:v1:en), which is very similar to the [ISO 9141-2](https://www.iso.org/obp/ui/#iso:std:iso:9141:-2:ed-1:v1:en).
+Both uses a single line called the K-line through it we send some Parameter IDs, knowns as PIDs, to the [Electronic Control Unit (ECU)](https://en.wikipedia.org/wiki/Electronic_control_unit).
+This way we have total control on the ECU: we are able to ask for sensors data (such as RPM, gear, speed, temperatures, etc.), see error codes (clear them), upload/download and so on

-More info in the links above, and in the extras folder

 ### Hardware
 Any microcontroller (MCU) could be used.
 Many IC could be used as interface, for example:
 - L9637
 - MC33660
 - MC33199
-- operational amplifiers/level shifter (**not recconmended**)
+- operational amplifiers/level shifter/transistors (**not recommended**)

 ### Tested Vehicles
 - Suzuki GSX-R 600 L1 (2011)

 # Usage
+### Hardware
+You have to find the K-line of your bike.
+In suzuki bikes it's under the rider's seat.
+Connect the Kline, Vcc and Gnd from the motorbikes

+Dealer Mode: if you wish also to be able to enter easily into this mode add an optocoupler with a ~330omh resistor between the MCU and the dealer pin

+**I will post pictures and a schematics*

+### Software
+First of all go to [PIDs.h](/src/PIDs.h) and decomment (delete the `//` symbols) your motorbike, then upload any of the the [examples](/examples/)
-See the examples sketches, I also made a ECU Emulator written in python for the development of new functions/tests
+I also made a ECU Emulator written in python for the development of new functions/tests

 ## Installation
 Simply add this from the Arduino Library Manager or download this repository and add it to your library folder

 ## Function Description
-Generally the functions return `true` if everything went correct, a `negative number` if there where any error, `false` if nothing changed
+Generally the functions return `true` if everything went fine, a `negative number` if there where any error, `false` if nothing changed

-# KWP2000 class
+# Documentation
 ### KWP2000(HardwareSerial *kline_serial, const uint8_t k_out_pin, const uint32_t kline_baudrate = 10400)
 **Constructor:** choose the serial port which will be used to talk with the ECU and the TX pin of this serial